 If you were injured in an accident, taking the person who injured you to court may provide you with enough compensation to support yourself.
 During a personal injury lawsuit, you may be entitled to compensation for medical expenses, lost wages, and pain and suffering.
 In contrast, Social Security Disability benefits usually include a living wage, which may be lower than the wage you received before your injury.
 However, a personal injury lawsuit’s goal is to restore you to the financial situation you had before the injury, meaning compensative as close to your full wages as possible.
 Additionally, a personal injury lawsuit may cover your medical expenses and pain and suffering damages.

 Talk to an attorney to understand what you might be entitled to on your case, and which options are best.
-An attorney like Ken Kieklak, who handles personal injury lawsuits, disability applications, and workers’ compensation cases can help you figure out the best form of compensation for your situation.
+An Arkansas personal injury attorney like Ken Kieklak, who handles personal injury lawsuits, disability applications, and Workers’ Compensation cases can help you figure out the best form of compensation for your situation.

 Fayetteville Personal Injury and Disability Lawyer

 For help understanding and filing your injury or disability case, talk to an attorney today.
-Ken Kieklak, attorney at law, offers free consultations on both personal injury and Social Security Disability cases.
-Call (479) 251-7767 today.
+Fayetteville AR personal injury lawyer Ken Kieklak, attorney at law, offers free consultations on both personal injury and Social Security Disability cases.
+Call (479) 316-0438 today.